 NQCCalculators.jl

 NQCCalculators exists as the intermediary between NQCModels and NQCDynamics.
 It is home to all of the utility functions designed to calculate properties of single particle, multi-particle and ring-polymer systems interacting under the complete range of model potentials and electronic Hamiltonians implemented in NQCModels.
-In addition, the module defines the data-structures, caches, that NQCDynamics interacts with for performing simulation processes that depend on model quantities like the total energy derivative or the nonadiabtic coupling terms.
-These caches are updated once per time-step during the dynamics simulation and are then subsequently used as a local address in memory that contains all of the relavent quantities for a given dynamics method.
+In addition, the module defines the data structures, caches, that NQCDynamics interacts with for performing simulation processes that depend on model quantities like the total energy derivative or the nonadiabatic coupling terms.
+These caches are updated once per time-step during the dynamics simulation and are then subsequently used as a local address in memory that contains all of the relevant quantities for a given dynamics method.

 What is the purpose of NQCCalculators?

-NQCCalculators.jl formerly existed as a part of NQCDynamics.jl where it was concieved primarily as a way of calculating and caching relevant quantities for dynamics methods.
-While it continues to serve this purpose as a seperate module, it can now be more flexibly used in conjuction with NQCModels.jl as a collection of preimplemted methods for calculating the properties and observables of systems defined using the NQCModels.jl package.
+NQCCalculators.jl formerly existed as a part of NQCDynamics.jl where it was conceived primarily as a way of calculating and caching relevant quantities for dynamics methods.
+While it continues to serve this purpose as a separate module, it can now be more flexibly used in conjunction with NQCModels.jl as a collection of pre-implemented methods for calculating the properties and observables of systems defined using the NQCModels.jl package.
+Examples of this use case are given below.

 Using Caches - a simple example